A company can have many employees. Yet in law and in grammar it a single entity.

 All are singular.

 Some people think using they instead of it makes your writing more personal.
 Maybe.
-But being grammatically incorrect makes your writing and, more importantly, your meaning, unclear.
+But incorrect grammar makes your writing and, more important, your meaning, unclear.

 When you write they do you mean the company or all the people who work for the company?